Heading to AWS re:Invnet 2023? Save your seat for Finout's exclusive event: FinOps After Dark

 By bringing all these players together under the umbrella of FinOps, everyone has ownership of their cloud usage and has a role in continuously enhancing cost efficiency.

 While FinOps is first and foremost a cultural practice, its data-driven nature means that there are various important tools that make up the FinOps software stack.
-These include the cloud cost management tools, such as those provided by cloud vendors themselves, as well as third-party solutions that provide more granular visibility for specific departments and operations.
+These include cloud cost management tools, such as those provided by cloud vendors themselves, as well as third-party solutions that provide more granular visibility for specific departments and operations.

 The question that engineering teams face is how to choose the right architecture for a given workload.
 The answer isn’t always obvious, which is where the more comprehensive view of FinOps, compared to basic cloud cost optimization, comes in.
 A FinOps solution will directly align cloud costs with the KPIs that matter to a specific team.
 For example, engineering teams responsible for architecting cloud services and implementing features will be interested in unit economics, like the cost of operating a specific feature or carrying out a specific transaction.